 Aalborg Universitet

-Voluntary standards and standardization

-A necessity or threat to the circular economy?

-Gottlieb, Stefan Christoffer; Frederiksen, Nicolaj; de Gier, Andreas Johan; Köhler, Julia; Gustafsson, Karoline Fogh; Thuesen, Christian Langhoff
+From policy to practice

+Regulating for sustainability in construction de Gier, Andreas Johan

 Published in: Building a Circular Future

 Publication date: 2024

 Document Version Publisher's PDF, also known as Version of record

 Link to publication from Aalborg University

 Citation for published version (APA):

-Gottlieb, S. C., Frederiksen, N., de Gier, A. J., Köhler, J., Gustafsson, K. F., & Thuesen, C. L. (2024).
-Voluntary standards and standardization: A necessity or threat to the circular economy?
-In D. L. Vind (Ed.), Building a Circular Future: Insights from Interdisciplinary Research (pp. 43-45) Copyright and moral rights for the publications made accessible in the public portal are retained by the authors and/or other copyright owners and it is a condition of accessing publications that users recognise and abide by the legal requirements associated with these rights.
+de Gier, A. J. (2024).
+From policy to practice: Regulating for sustainability in construction.
+In D. Lysgaard Vind (Ed.), Building a Circular Future: Insights from Interdisciplinary Research (pp. 71-72) Copyright and moral rights for the publications made accessible in the public portal are retained by the authors and/or other copyright owners and it is a condition of accessing publications that users recognise and abide by the legal requirements associated with these rights.

-- Users may download and print one copy of any publication from the public portal for the purpose of private study or research. - You may not further distribute the material or use it for any profit-making activity or commercial gain You may freely distribute the URL identifying the publication in the public portal - Take down policy If you believe that this document breaches copyright please contact us at vbn@aub.aau.dk providing details, and we will remove access to the work immediately and investigate your claim.
-Downloaded from vbn.aau.dk on: April 27, 2024 BUILDING A CIRCULAR FUTURE
+- Users may download and print one copy of any publication from the public portal for the purpose of private study or research.
+You may not further distribute the material or use it for any profit-making activity or commercial gain You may freely distribute the URL identifying the publication in the public portal - Take down policy If you believe that this document breaches copyright please contact us at vbn@aub.aau.dk providing details, and we will remove access to the work immediately and investigate your claim.
+Downloaded from vbn.aau.dk on: May 29, 2024 BUILDING A CIRCULAR FUTURE